cosmic-reionization/BEoRN/README.md

 # BEoRN

-Bubbles during Epoch Of Reionization Numerical-simulator (BEORN) is a code simulation the state of the intergalactic medium (IGM) during cosmic dawn and reionization.
+Bubbles during Epoch Of Reionization Numerical-simulator (BEORN) is a code simulating the state of the intergalactic medium (IGM) during cosmic dawn and reionization.
 More documentation can be found at its [readthedocs](https://beorn.readthedocs.io/) page.

 This package uses the template provided at https://github.com/sambit-giri/simple_python_package_template/